Published here is a compilation of relevant data and statistics from companies that have participated in the Circulytics assessments to date.

 Finance

 The theme-level scores give companies a more tangible insight into how they are performing in specific areas of their business, in order to highlight success and identify areas for improvement.
-In order to analyse the scores by theme, this section aggregates the results obtained from the companies by revenue bands, industry groups, and headquarter location.
+In order to analyse the scores by theme, this section aggregates the results obtained from companies by revenue bands, industry groups, and headquarter location.

 3. Change in scores between Circulytics assessments